-As the facilitator of the cluster, the teacher helped students select challenging projects, develop storyboards and shooting schedules and make arrangements for transportation and for cooperation with other teachers.
-She also helped identify the jobs to be done, obtain the required resources and develop an action plan.
-The teacher worked with the group on developing interpersonal skills, running effective meetings and developing time-management skills.
+As the facilitator of the cluster, the teacher helped students select challenging projects, develop story boards and shooting schedules, and make arrangements for transportation and cooperation with other teachers.
+She also helped identify the jobs to be done, obtain the required resources, and develop an action plan.
+The teacher worked with the group on developing interpersonal skills, running effective meetings, and developing time-management skills.
 These activities should be student-driven, with the teacher playing an advisory role.

 Wherever possible the teacher should encourage students to imitate the roles and responsibilities they saw modeled by actual professionals working in the field of video production.
-This division of labor allows all students to have ownership of a component of the production and to find a niche that complements their individual abilities, needs and interests.
+This division of labor allows all students to have ownership of a component of the production and to find a niche that compliments their individual abilities, needs and interests.
 Each person's specialty is valuable because of the essential contribution it makes to the whole.

 At all times the role of teacher is to coach, support and escalate the level of the performance to a higher level.
-Like any coaching position, teachers quickly will develop the experience to predict the problems and needs of the group before they arise.
+Like any coaching position, teachers will quickly develop the experience to predict the problems and needs of the group before they arise.
 This requires a great deal of patience and restraint.
 Facilitators must allow students to experience frustration and struggle to turn setbacks into successes.
-Students must own the problem if they are ultimately to own the satisfaction of their success.
+Students must own the problem, if they are ultimately to own the satisfaction of their success.
 As the work of the Video Production Co. evolved, the teacher helped students run company meetings and assess their progress.
+One of the most important results of this cluster was that the teacher identified three students who had exceptional interest and talent in various aspects of video production.
+Two of these three students would never have been identified through traditional techniques for special services in a program for the gifted and talented.
+Working in cooperation with the school's enrichment specialist, arrangements were made for the students to serve after-school internships with a local television station.
+The students were so successful in their internships that they were hired by the television station to work part time during summer vacation.
+This example illustrates how performance based identification works and how two students from underrepresented populations were able to develop their gifted behaviors.

 Assessment and evaluation are an integral part of product development and should not be imposed from outside.
-Students should select criteria they believe are important and judge their work against them.
+Students should select criteria that they feel are important and judge their work against them.
 Assessment should be reflective and the enrichment cluster should provide an atmosphere where students feel comfortable taking creative risks.
-Product development always should be viewed as a work in progress, and feedback should be used to improve the quality of the product.
+Product development should always be viewed as a "work in progress," and feedback should be used to improve the quality of the product.
 The ultimate evaluation is always a function of viewer feedback.
 When a product is complete, time should be taken to celebrate its success before moving on to another project.